WooodHead/docs/2018/solution/apache-fineract/apache-fineract.md

      - Distribute Payments
      - Fetch Distribution History
      - Fetch Payments
+      About APIs well documented
+                  My past answer is :  It supplies but simple, I'm not sure how many they are until I stats it.
+                  My current answer is :Yes, It supplies the details with website http://smartfinance.tech/fineract-cn-api-docs
+     About how many APIs are available
+                  Up to now, There are 149 apis , the attachment is detail.

 4) How is security handled in the system?
     It uses configuable two-Factor authentication.